Debra A. Hope, Ph.D.

 Zach graduated from the University of Nebraska-Lincoln, and is broadly interested in the role of family and social environments in development.
 More specifically, he is interested in how family and relational structures impact the development of LGBTQ+ individuals and ways in which that can be used to inform services for LGBTQ+ communities.
 He is also very interested in how familial and social environments impact victims of child maltreatment.

 Natalie graduated from the University of Kentucky and is broadly interested in mental health issues for LGBTQ individuals.
-She is specifically interested in the delivery of culturally-responsive mental health services to TGNC communities and the use of community-based participatory research.
-Natalie is currently investigating mental health providers' experiences and competencies for working with TGNC clients.
+She is specifically interested in the delivery of culturally-responsive mental health services to TGD communities and the use of community-based participatory research.
+Natalie is currently evaluating a brief preventive intervention for mental health disparities in LGBTQ+ youth and young adults.

 Andrew graduated from the University of Oklahoma and his primary research interests lie in understanding how mental health, stigma, and the law interact in the context of discrimination.
 Specifically, he has recently been investigating the psychological effects of discrimination on individuals in an employment context as well as how social anxiety and depression are perceived by others.
 He is investigating factors such as emotion regulation, social distance, and perception of mental illness and how they affect individuals in their daily lives.
 Andrew is also interested in research in mental health public policy within the context of international law.